Police shooting of 13-year-old in Chicago leads to calls in the city for radical police reform

 The Chicago Police Department fared slightly better in the survey, with 37 percent of respondents saying they were “satisfied or very satisfied” with the police force.

-India Jackson, 20, said people in the Chicago’s youth activist community are struggling ahead of Friday night’s protests.
+India Jackson, 20, speaking ahead of Friday night’s protests, said people in the Chicago’s youth activist community are struggling.

 “Everyone is drained that this keeps happening,” said Jackson, who leads communications for GoodKids MadCity, a youth-organized group on the city’s South and West Sides that is among the organizers of Friday evening’s protest.
 “But this is a different type of heartbreak because Adam Toledo was a child.”